ampli-tude/BarotraumaMods/Cyclops Voiceovers/README.md

 1. Download the latest `luacsforbarotrauma_refs.zip` from the [LuaCsForBarotrauma Releases page](https://github.com/evilfactory/LuaCsForBarotrauma/releases/download/latest/luacsforbarotrauma_refs.zip).

-2. Extract the ZIP contents into the `CSharp\Ref\` folder.
+2. Extract the ZIP contents into the `Ref\` folder.
 The result should look like:
    ```
    Cyclops Voiceovers/
-   └── CSharp/
    └── Ref/
        ├── Windows/
        │   ├── Barotrauma.dll
        │   └── BarotraumaCore.dll
        ├── MonoGame.Framework.Windows.NetStandard.dll
        └── ... (other shared refs)
    ```

 If Barotrauma updates and the DLLs go out of date, repeat these steps and rebuild.